atrocore/atropm/README.md

 ### Project Groups
 - Many Project Groups are possible
-- Labels and milestones can be assigned to a Project Group
+- Labels and Milestones can be assigned to a Project Group

 ## Milestones
-- Can be assigned to a Project Group, and thus be valid for all projects of that group, or to a Project
+- Can be assigned to a Project Group, and, thus, be valid for all projects of that Project Group, or to a Project

 ### Issues
 - Can be assigned to any project
-- Kanban Board
+- Use Kanban Board
+- Use Markdown in Descriptions and Notes
+- Mention other users for them to be notified
+- Follow chosen Issues

 ### Labels
-- can be assigned to a Project or Project Group
+- Can be assigned to a Project or Project Group
--
+- Only labels assigned to a Project or its Project Group can be used for its Issues

 ### Teams
-- are created automatically during creation of a new Project Group or a Project
+- Are created automatically during creation of a new Project Group or a Project
-- Many Project Teams are possible
+- You can create additional Teams
 - More then one Team can be assigned to a Project Group or a Project, all Teams assigned to Project Group get automatically access to all Projects of that Project Group

 ### Ownership Information